QuietMonkey/Spotifake/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## `rm -rf node_modules package-lock.json && npm i && npm start`

+In case of bug when launching the dev server : try this command to reinstall node_modules after reinitializing package-lock.json

 ### `npm test`